 This was formerly the open land of Clockhouse (or Clock House) Farm, which was associated with the village of Woodmansterne and had eight cottages in the 19th century.

 The clock-topped farmhouse that gave the estate its name lay across the Surrey border in Banstead and was demolished in the 1970s to make way for more houses.
 Among the most recent additions are housing association properties next to the Methodist church on Whitethorn Avenue.
-Since a boundary change in 1993 the council has operated the sport and recreation facilities at Corrigan Avenue.
+Since a boundary change in 1993 Sutton council has operated the sport and recreation facilities at Corrigan Avenue.